-The Pembroke Welsh Corgi is a very agreeable house dog in the herding category.
-They’re lively, affectionate, and athletic, not to mention charming.
+The Pembroke Welsh Corgi is a great house dog in the herding breed category.
+They’re lively, affectionate, and athletic.
 If you’ve been considering this canine for a companion, you probably have a lot of questions among them being, do Pembroke Welsh Corgis Shed?

-The short answer is yes, Pembroke Welsh Corgis Shed.
 But before that deters you, let’s take a closer look at the breed and how to manage their coats to minimize shedding.

-It’s easier to forgive ongoing shedding when you have a dog suited to your personality and lifestyle.
 While the Corgi is small (under 30 pounds), it’s a working pup.
-You wouldn’t expect it but they are very agile and quick, which is why they were used for herding livestock.
+You wouldn’t expect it but they are very agile and quick, which is why they were used for herding.

 Do all Pembroke Welsh Corgis Shed?

 Corgis shed year-round.
 For this reason, they’ve been categorized as heavy shedders.
-You will not get out of the house without taking some of your dog’s hair with you, ever!
+You will not get out of the house without taking some of your Corgi’s hair with you, ever!